akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 ![Display a family variant](../img/Settings_Families_Variant_Edit.png)

 ::: info
-Moving attributes from `common attributes` to the selected variant level or from the `variant attributes level 1` to the `variant attributes level 2` means that these attributes will now be managed at a level under (not common but variant), the values for these attributes are kept and moved.
-For the `Clothing` example, if you move the attribute `Description` from the `common attributes` to the `variant attributes level 1`, it means that now the description can be managed by color.
+Moving attributes from `common attributes` to a variant level or from the `variant attributes level 1` to the `variant attributes level 2` means that the selected attributes will be managed at another level.
+If **these attributes were already filled in, those values will be kept**.
+For instance, to keep our `Clothing` example, if you move the `Description` attribute from the `common attributes` to the `variant attributes level 1`, the description previously filled in will be kept for all variant products, but you will be able to change it at the product variant level 1.
+Basically, you will have the possibility to fill in a description for each color.
 :::

 ::: warning
-You cannot move a variant axis or an attribute with the property `unique value` at `Yes`.
+**You cannot move a variant axis** or **an attribute with the property `unique value` at `Yes`**.
 :::

 ## Translate a family variant label (_since 2.3_)